djiomou/Algorithmic-project/README.md

 # Algorithmic-project
-Building a R package for aligning protein or nucleotide sequences.
+Building a R package for sequence alignment